shikiinai/worlds/content/Mafia/index.md

 ![[mafia_graphic.png|Moe in a suit, holsters and a black trench coat over his shoulders.
 He looks tired and irritated.]]

 Well, I peaked.
-I actually believe I can't make a talking PNG better than this.
+I firmly believe I can't make a talking PNG better than this.
 Anyway, [[Friends#Bimu|Bimu]] saw it, Bimu is weak to suits, Bimu also wanted a suit.
 Nothing much came out of it as everyone got busy, though.

 ## Sketch Pages
 Early 2025, I drew a sketch page of Mafia Moe as a warm up and test for a new type of commission.